edenessame/wakeboarding/README.md

 * No unfixed bugs.

-### Deployment
+## Deployment

 * The site was deployed to Git Hub pages using the following steps:
   * In the Github repository, click the settings tab.
   * Under "General" in the subsection "Code and automation" click "Pages".
-  * In the "Build and deployment" section, under "Source" select "Deploy from a branch" from the drop down menu.
+  * In the "Build and deployment" section, under "Source" select "Deploy from a branch" from the dropdown menu.
-  * Under "Branch" select "Main" from the drop down menu and save.
+  * Under "Branch" select "Main" from the dropdown menu and save.
   * The link to the website can be found at the top of the page.
   * The deployed website will update automatically with new commits to the master branch.

+## Credits

+### Content

+* The code for the fixed navigation dropdown menu and social media links were taken from the Code Institute's [Love Running project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/3.5b-toggling-a-dropdown-menu)

+### Media

+* The hero image was taken from [Pexles.com](https://www.pexels.com/photo/a-woman-wake-boarding-on-the-lake-9967368/)

+### Acknowledgements

+* Help understanding and implementing HTML and CSS came from the Code Institutes Coders Coffee House and Love Running projects.
+* Help in how to structure and layout a readme file from the Code Institutes sample README.
+* Further help and understanding was sought from [W3schools](https://www.w3schools.com/html/default.asp).
+* The Code Institute tutor support team for helping guide me.
+* My mentor, Medale Oluwafemi, for his invaluable knowledge and guidance.